 The same challenges that confront the continued reporting of the total revenue generated under the Atlantic City Casino Parking Fee also affect the reporting of the Atlantic County Lodging Fee total revenue.
-Namely, the closure of the four casinos in 2014 greatly reduced the supply of rooms in the Atlantic City region.
-Figure 6 (next page) shows the Atlantic County monthly lodging room supply from January 2009 through March 2018, figures drawn from the STR Incorporated Trend Report.
+Namely, the closure of the four casinos in 2014 and 2016 greatly reduced the supply of rooms in the Atlantic City region, and of course the 2018 openings have increased that supply.
+Figure 6 (next page) shows the Atlantic County monthly lodging room supply from January 2010 through June 2018, figures drawn from the STR Incorporated Trend Report.
 Notable increases in the supply can be seen in May 2012 with the opening of the Revel.
 Conversely, notable decreases in the supply occur in February 2014 following the closure of the Atlantic Club (809 rooms), and again in September 2014, after which time the remaining three closures of the Showboat (1,329 rooms), Revel (1,339 rooms) and Trump Plaza (906 rooms) occurred.
 In October of 2016 the Taj Mahal closed, further reducing Atlantic City's inventory of rooms by 2,010.
-After the 2014 and 2016 closures, Atlantic County reports an inventory of 19,321 rooms, supplying 599 thousand room nights in the month of March of 2018.
+Currently, Atlantic County has an inventory of 22,391, supplying

-Figure 6: Atlantic County Monthly Lodging Room Supply, January 2009 through March 2018, Room Supply Partially Derived from Data Purchased from STR, Inc.
+Figure 6: Atlantic County Monthly Lodging Room Supply, January 2010 through June 2018, Room Supply Partially Derived from Data Purchased from STR, Inc.